-Payment of approved invoices shall be made within thirty (30) days of receipt of a completed, correct and approved invoice.
+County shall review the invoice and notify the Contractor within fifteen (15) working days if any individual item or group of costs is being questioned.
+Payments shall be made within thirty (30) days of receipt of a completed, correct, and approved billing.